nikkorn/mistreevous/README.md

 }
 ```

-## Decorators
+## Callbacks
-Decorators allow additional behaviour to be defined for a tree node.
-Any number of decorators can be attached to a node as long as there are not multiple decorators of the same type.
+Callbacks can be defined for tree nodes that will be invoked as the node is processed during a tree step.
+Any number of callbacks can be attached to a node as long as there are not multiple callbacks of the same type.

-Optional arguments can be defined for decorator blackboard functions in the same way as action and condition blackboard functions.
+Optional arguments can be defined for callback functions in the same way as action and condition functions.

 ### Entry
-An entry decorator defines a blackboard function to call whenever the decorated node moves out of the **ready** state when it is first visited.
+An entry callback defines a function to call whenever the associated node moves out of the **ready** state when it is first visited.

 ```
 root {